MyTooliT/ICOc/Documentation/Tutorials.md

    - **Serial Number of Programming Board**: Please make sure, that the variable `STH` → `PROGRAMMING BOARD` → `SERIAL NUMBER` contains the serial number of the programming board connected to the STH.
 This serial number should be displayed on the bottom right of the LCD on the programming board.

-3. Now please open your favorite Terminal application and execute, the STH test using the command `test-th`.
+3. Now please open your favorite Terminal application and execute, the STH test using the command `test-sth`.
 For more information about this command, please take a look at the section “Production Tests” in the [main readme file](../../ReadMe.md).

    Please note, that the test will rename the tested STH